Final Predictive Mock

 If you’ve followed Cleveland’s numerous O Line moves in free agency, you’ve likely noticed a pattern.
 Tough and nasty over finesse (see: Jenkins, Teven and Howard, Tytus).
 They follow that trend here with the selecting of Proctor - a left tackle in college who will at least be given a chance to start there in the pros.

 Da Bears need more help up front and signing Neville Gallimore doesn’t preclude them from taking a run-stopper with their first pick.
-McDonald fits the bill here as he gives Chicago a disruptive under tackle who fits their physcial defensive scheme.
+Former Clemson Tiger Woods fits the bill here as he gives Chicago a disruptive tackle who fits their physcial defensive scheme.

-Things could change but it doesn’t look like A.J.
-Brown will be headed to Buffalo anytime soon.
-With Boston gone, the Bills grab another speedy wideout to play alongside D.J.
+With Denzel Boston gone - and A.J.
+Brown gone to Boston (or Foxborough as it were) - the Bills grab another speedy wideout to play alongside D.J.
 Moore and Kalil Shakir in three wide receiver sets.
 Besides, the Bills already have a couple of Red Zone Threats in Kincaid and Knox.

 Similar to the Eagles, San Francisco cannot expect Trent Williams to play a significant number of productive snaps at his age.
-They start preparing for the future with Lomu - a prototypical right tackle who could move over to left.
+They start preparing for the future with Lomu - a prototypical right tackle who could move over to left if needed.

 Which line do you prefer?
 That’s the question for this pick - as H-Town needs help on the interior of both lines.
-They pass on Pregnon at 28 to select former Buckeye McDonald, who gets the nod here over Banks by dint of the latter’s recent injury.
+They pass on Offensive Guard / Tackle at 28 to select the former Buckeye McDonald, who gets the nod here over Banks by dint of the latter’s recent injury.

 Speaking of injuries, they push McCoy all the way down the board to No. 29, where the Chiefs happily oblige by making him their replacement for departed All Pro corner Trent McDuffie.
-When healthy, McCoy is this draft’s top cornerback prospect.
+When healthy, McCoy is this draft’s top cornerback prospect but recent NFL rumors have him falling further into the First Round than expected.

 Possessing a tremendous blend of speed and after-the-catch fluidity, Cooper Jr. fits in seamlessly as a replacement for Tyreek Hill / Jaylen Waddle.
-Miami begins to restock their offense as their team-wide rebuilding process continues.
+Miami begins to restock their offense as their "legitimate rebuild" continues.

-Still raw and learning the positional ropes, Iheananchor will be helped greatly by the 36-year old Morgan Moses.
-He can study under him for a year and then take Moses’ spot opposite last year’s first rounder Will Campbell at either tackle spot.
+Still raw and learning the positional ropes, Iheananchor will be helped greatly by the 36-year old veteran Morgan Moses.
+He can study under him for a year and then take Moses’ starting job opposite last year’s first rounder Will Campbell at either tackle spot.

 Picks 1-16